hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 ---

-A `additional_location` block exports the following:
+`additional_location` block exports the following:

 * `gateway_regional_url` - Gateway URL of the API Management service in the Region.

 * `static_ips` - Static IP addresses of the location's virtual machines.

-A `certificate` block exports the following:
+`certificate` block exports the following:

 * `certificate_info` - Certificate information.

-A `certificate_info` block exports the following:
+`certificate_info` block exports the following:

 * `expiry` - Expiration date of the certificate.